yurimarca/yurimarca.github.io/about.md

 ## Education

+* Oct 2019 ~ Present -- Warwick Business School, United Kingdom
+  * Doctor of Philosophy in Business and Management

 * Apr 2017 ~ Mar 2019 -- Shinshu University, Japan
   * Master of Engineering in Electronics and Information System